ansonl/DEM2STL/README.md

 # DEM to STL workflow
 Convert DEMs with complex boundaries to STL models in preparation for 3D printing.

-### License

-- All files are released under [GNU Affero General Public License](https://www.gnu.org/licenses/gpl-faq.html).
-Copyright Anson Liu.

-- Licensing for this code is available for any usage that does not comply with AGPL.
-This includes nonattributed commercial distribution of models created using this code.

 - File `TouchTerrain_standalone.py` is provided for convenience.
 It is from the [TouchTerrain](https://github.com/ChHarding/TouchTerrain_for_CAGEO) project.

 ```